 Because of the shape of the bay and headlands, you can dive Jervis Bay in most conditions.
 There are sheer soft coral walls, multiple caves and swim-throughs, wrecks including planes and ships, shark nurseries, macro life and miles of rocky coastline to explore for both recreational and technical diving.

-Jervis Bay is home to a vast quantity of macro life, from Nudibranch to sea spiders, Weedy Sea Dragons and pipefish are endemic to the region.
+Jervis Bay is home to a vast quantity of macro life, from nudibranchs to sea spiders, Weedy Sea Dragons and pipefish which are endemic to the region.
 There are a number of varieties of pipefish that are endangered that are found here, there is also several sea horses such as the Eastern Big Belly.
 There are also vast numbers of soft corals, anemones and fans.

 Can't find the dates you want?
 Please call us on +61 (02) 9977 4355 or email email@example.com

 |Destination||Start Date||End Date||Places Available||Price|

 |Jervis Bay||Saturday 05 Dec 2020||Sunday 06 Dec 2020||1||AUD 495.00|